ProjectKorra/ProjectKorraWiki/source/general/faq.rst

 What is ProjectKorra?
 -------------------------------

-ProjectKorra is an open source Spigot plugin, established by MistPhizzle in June 2014, based upon Orion's original *Minecraft: The Last Airbender* plugin for Bukkit.
-ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universes into Minecraft by recreating features seen in the show such as bending within Minecraft.
+ProjectKorra is an organization, established by MistPhizzle in June 2014, to update and maintain Orion's original *Minecraft: The Last Airbender* plugin for Bukkit.
+ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universes into Minecraft by recreating features seen in the show within Minecraft.

 Who runs ProjectKorra?
 ----------------------

-There is a volunteer staff team that helps maintain ProjectKorra: from developers and digital media people, to server admins and moderators!
+There is a volunteer :ref: `staff team <staff>` that helps maintain ProjectKorra: from developers and digital designers, to server admins and moderators!
 Despite the staff team however, ProjectKorra heavily relies on its community and would not be successful without it.

 How can I get involved with ProjectKorra?
 -----------------------------------------

 Absolutely anyone can become involved with ProjectKorra.
-We have many departments that we would love for people to be involved in, such as Development, Moderation, Server Building, or Digital Team. `Apply here <https://projectkorra.com/join-the-team/>`_!
+We have many departments that we would love for people to be involved in, such as Development, Moderation, Server Building, or Digital Team. :ref:`Click here to find our more <staff>`!

-What version does the current version support?
+Which version of Spigot does the current build support?
 ----------------------------------------------

-Our current build of ProjectKorra (CORE), **v1.8.7**, is compatible with **1.11.2 - 1.12.2** at the moment.
+Our current build of :ref:`ProjectKorra CORE <core>`, **v1.8.8**, is compatible with **1.13.2** at the moment.

 Where can I find development builds of this plugin?
 ---------------------------------------------------